mikzuit/fair-job-offer/README.md

 **So In short:**

+First: Your time is most important

-First: too many third party involved and not necessary in most cases.
+Second: too many third party involved and not necessary in most cases.

-Second: avoid jobs market turned into marketing strategy.
+Third: avoid jobs market turned into marketing strategy.

-Third: avoid personal data (in resume); which is usually process to steal passwords; being spread over companies.
+Fourth: protect personal data (in resume); which is usually process to steal passwords; and not being spread over companies.

-Fourth: To share with people looking for a job all the templates (Resume, Cover Letter, Footnotes) and text to copy/paste to tighten your rights.
+Fifth: To share with people looking for a job all the templates (Resume, Cover Letter, Footnotes) and text to copy/paste to tighten your rights.

-Fifth: Improove Quality of job market.
+Sixth: Improove Quality of job market.

 **A bit extended:**

+First: Your time is the most valuable asset, the more recruiters you get involved with, the more time you waste usually and you will get frustrated or disapointed because they don't even call you back, of course! they are looking for a job for you, they haven't had any at first place, is important to ask question to identify the situation.

-First: If a third party company gives you toys, gifs, poor training (even not in working hours) or crashing your real job schedule this might be a bad sign, there is no need for that third party (Except for big corps, the more third party involved the cheaper the labor become, less responsabilities with third party workers and of course less legal issues with them).
+Second: If a third party company gives you toys, gifs, poor training (even not in working hours) or crashing your real job schedule this might be a bad sign, there is no need for that third party (Except for big corps, the more third party involved the cheaper the labor become, less responsabilities with third party workers and of course less legal issues with them).
 In some cases you can say third party is "relevant" but not usually the case.

-Second: In any Marketing Strategy the most important thing is knowing your targeted customers.
+Third: In any Marketing Strategy the most important thing is knowing your targeted customers.
 So in Job hunting a job mean gathering hundreds or thousands of personal info from canditates each time a job is posted.
 That is where GDPR :lock: comes and is just about to one question to this be BROKEN.
 "Can I keep your data for future position?".
 You should never let them keep or at least until 30 days have been past, just look for jobs you are interested in as always, use Search engines, social media, job sites, etc.

-Third: In pentesting (penetration testing) all the things you do, words in your day to day, skills, personal info are the basics to decrypt passwords, this is call password cracking and is heavily use by attackers.
+Fourth: In pentesting (penetration testing) all the things you do, words in your day to day, skills, personal info are the basics to decrypt passwords, this is call password cracking and is heavily use by attackers.

-Fifth: This project does not intend to blame anyone but to make us work together to improove quality of this job market.
+Sixth: This project does not intend to blame anyone but to make us work together to improove quality of this job market.
 Doctors and Lawyers can be recruited or work for third party too, but not a the level of engineering, maybe just because they are simple more interested in their rights.

 ## II.
 How this project help you